ldhiman/intsa-video-bot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-Selenium
+1. Selenium
-Beautiful Soup
+2. Beautiful Soup
-MoviePy
+3. MoviePy
-Imageio
+4. Imageio
-Plyer
+5. Plyer
+6. Sklearn
+7. Numpy
+8. Pandas

 ## Author
 Paramjeet